BabbleSim/ext_NRF52_hw_models/docs/README.md

 [nRF52 series devices](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fstruct_nrf52%2Fstruct%2Fnrf52.html&cp=5)
 , so even if you are developing for another variant in that series these models may be enough for you.<br>
-It is the intention that models of other nordic SOCs will be included in the future.
+It is the intention that models of other Nordic SOCs will be included in the future.

 These models library is intended to be used as an extension to the [native simulator](https://github.com/BabbleSim/native_simulator/).